Machado homers, Padres earn split with Pirates in 8-3 win

-PITTSBURGH (AP) — Manny Machado hit his third home run of the season and drove in three runs, Eric Hosmer added two hits and two RBIs and the San Diego Padres jumped on the Pittsburgh Pirates early in an 8-3 win on Thursday.
+Machado hit his third home run of the season during a four-run first and Hosmer added a two-run single in the second as the Padres jumped on the Pittsburgh Pirates early in an 8-3 win on Thursday.

-Machado took Mitch Keller (1-2) deep with a two-run shot down the left-field line during San Diego’s four-run first.
-Hosmer added a two-run single in the second. as the Padres earned a split of the four-game series to go 5-2 during an eastern swing through Texas and Pittsburgh.
+The early outburst against Mitch Keller (1-2) helped San Diego earn a split of the four-game series against the Pirates and finish 5-2 during an eastern swing through Texas and PNC Park.

+“We felt like a day like this was coming,” said Hosmer, one of four Padres with two hits as San Diego bounced back from consecutive losses to the rebuilding Pirates.

+The victory set the stage for San Diego’s first meeting of the season with the reigning World Series champions, who visit Petco Park for a three-game series starting Friday.

 Chris Paddack (1-1) labored at times but managed to get through five innings and give San Diego’s overtaxed bullpen some semblance of a normal workload after being forced to cover a combined 11 innings in losses Tuesday and Wednesday.
 Craig Stammen worked three innings to pick up just the sixth save of his 12-year big league career and first since 2019.

 Keller dazzled in his previous start against Chicago but returned to the erratic form that’s dogged him most of the spring.
-San Diego wasted little time getting to him.
-Trent Grisham led off with a single.
-Jake Cronenworth followed an RBI double two batters later and Machado took a 90 mph breaking ball over the middle of the plate and sent it to the bleachers in left field to make it 3-0.
-Hosmer doubled and then raced on a double by Tucupita Marcano.

-It got no better for Keller in the second.
-A double by Jurickson Profar and two walks — all with two out — set up Hosmer, who laced a single to center to make it 6-0.

-The 25-year-old Keller, considered to be part of the nucleus the Pirates are attempting to build around, eventually exited after 3 1/3 innings, giving up seven runs and nine hits with three walks and just one strikeout as his ERA rose to 8.74.
+Machado punished a 90 mph curveball over the heart of the plate to make it 3-0 four batters in and Keller never really recovered.
+The 25-year-old, considered to be part of the nucleus the Pirates are attempting to build around, eventually exited after 3 1/3 innings, giving up seven runs and nine hits with three walks and just one strikeout as his ERA rose to 8.74.

+“We wanted him to attack the zone, and he was in the zone,” Pirates manager Derek Shelton said of Keller.
+“But the fact that the sharpness of the breaking ball wasn’t there against a good hitting team and they took advantage of it.”

-Paddack surrendered an RBI double to Erik González in the second before working himself out of a bases-loaded, one-out jam to avoid further damage.
-Pittsburgh scored twice in the fifth when Marcano — filling in right field for an injured Wil Myers — couldn’t come up with Bryan Reynolds’ sinking line drive.
-Colin Moran followed with a single but Paddack induced González into a fielder’s choice to end the threat and preserve a five-run lead.
+Pittsburgh tested Paddack in the fifth when Tucupita Marcano — filling in right field for an injured Wil Myers — couldn’t come up with Bryan Reynolds’ sinking line drive, allowing two unearned runs to score.
+Colin Moran followed with a single but Paddack induced Erik González into a fielder’s choice to end the threat.

+Paddack admitted he thought Tingler was coming out to get him when Tingler made a mound visit after the error before realizing the manager was just giving the 25-year-old a chance to regroup.

+“To step off, take a breath and bring the same mentality … that’s huge,” Paddack said.
+“My guys pick me up behind me and I’m going to pick them up as well. “

 San Diego’s bullpen — which hadn’t allowed more than two runs in any game this season before surrendering four each on both Tuesday and Wednesday — returned to form thanks in large part to the 37-year-old Stammen.